sabotrax/monisrahmen/site_documents/frame2_ASSEMBLY.md

 * 3 x Jumper wire female-to-female 20 cm.
 * 1 x HDMI cable mini HDMI male to HDMI male 30 cm.
 * 1 x USB cable micro male to micro male.
+* 1 x USB cable A to micro male.
 * 1 x Display Waveshare 7inch QLED 1024×600 (Touch is not used atm, so this is a waste of money.
 Go for the non-touch version if available.)
 * 1 x Raspberry Pi Zero 2.
 * 1 x Sensor HLK-LD2410C Human Presence Motion Module.